ampproject/amphtml/extensions/amp-form/amp-form.md

 Using `submit-success` and `submit-error` special marker attributes, publishers can mark any **direct child element of form** and include a `<template></template>` tag inside it, or a `template="id_of_other_template"` attribute, to render the response in it.

+Using the `submitting` marker attribute, publishers can also include a template to display a message when the form is submitting.
+The template will have access to the form's input fields for any display purposes.
+Please see the full form example below for sample usage.

-The response is expected to be a valid JSON Object.
+For submit-success and submit-error, the response is expected to be a valid JSON Object.
 For example, if the publisher's `action-xhr` endpoint returns the following responses:

 **Success Response**
 ```json